rangle/angular-ssr/README.md

 const application = builder.build();
 ```

-And your `ServerStateReader` class implementation might look like this:
+Your `ServerStateReader` class implementation might look like this:

 ```typescript
 import {Injectable} from '@angular/core';